-Since these first test was made several tests have been made in co-operation with The Royal Institute of Technology (KTH), ALS Global, Swedish Environmental Research Institute (SERI), Manta Instruments, Clarkson University and Anton Paar.
+Since this first test was made; several tests have been made in co-operation with The Royal Institute of Technology (KTH), ALS Global, Swedish Environmental Research Institute (SERI), Manta Instruments, Clarkson University, and Anton Paar.

 All tests have verified excellent results.
 The tests have been done with silver and gold nanoparticles to verify the technology and improve the practical implementation.